ashwin-sukumar-25/Patient-management-system-application/README.md

 ## 📚 College Project

 This project was developed as part of our college curriculum under the **Java Micro Project** category.
-It demonstrates the effective use of Java, MySQL, and external libraries for real-world application development.
+It demonstrates the effective use of Java, MySQL (over a network), and external libraries for real-world application development.

 ## 📜 License

-This project is licensed under [Your Preferred License].
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.